Islam and Sikhism: Guru Nanak and the Nizari Ismailis

-Rethinking Guru Nanak

-Dominique Sila-Khan presents a landscape of South Asian religious and caste identities that is full of changing associations and identities to deconstruct discrete categories of religious identity.
-In doing so, Guru Nanak can be contextualized as a figure who embraced some, and discarded other, forms of Ismaili practice to create his own separate, though not necessarily competing, form of religious thought.
-Sikhism’s practices and closeness to Ismailis should be taken as two faith traditions being in conversation with each other.

 Sikh Rule

 The Muslim religious leadership and mosques continuously received state support under Sikh rule.
-This was in contrast to the Muslims of Kashmir valley, where Sikh rule was generally oppressive, although Punjab was governed by Maharaja Ranjit Singh and Kashmir was ruled intermittently by either Hindu or Sikh governors.
+This was in contrast to the Muslims of Kashmir Valley, where Sikh rule was generally oppressive, although Punjab was governed by Maharaja Ranjit Singh and Kashmir was ruled intermittently by either Hindu or Sikh governors.
 The region had passed from the control of the Durrani Empire of Afghanistan, and four centuries of Muslim rule under the Mughals and the Afghans, to the Sikhs under Ranjit Singh in 1819.
 As the Kashmiris had suffered under the Afghans, they initially welcomed the new Sikh rulers, however this perception later changed.
 The Sikh rulers of Kashmir enacted several anti-Muslim laws, which included handing out death sentences for cow slaughter, closing down the Jamia Masjid in Srinagar, and banning the azaan, the public Muslim call to prayer.
 Several European visitors who visited Kashmir during Sikh rule wrote of the abject poverty of the vast Muslim peasantry and the exorbitant taxes under the Sikh rulers.
 High taxes, according to some contemporary accounts, had depopulated large tracts of the countryside.
 However, after a famine in 1832, the Sikhs reduced the land tax.

 Sufi Muslims and Sikhs

 In South Asia alone, there are over 200 million Muslims who are followers of Sufi traditions, the most notable being the Barelvi movement.
 The Sikh Gurus had cordial relations with many Sufi Saints, and in the Sikh holy book, the Guru Granth Sahib, many Sufi and other Muslim scholars’ quotes and wisdom are featured.

 In December 1588, a Sufi saint of Lahore, Mian Mir, visited Guru Arjan Dev at the initiation ceremony before the construction of the Harmandir Sahib (Golden Temple).

 The Ahmadiyya Movement is a Muslim reform movement founded by Mirza Ghulam Ahmad (regarded as the Masih and Mahdi) to purify, defend, and proselytizing Islam.
 Since the 18th century, Sufis and ancestors of Mirza Ghulam Ahmad had cordial relations with Sikhs.
-Soon, however, the Sufis would have to battle the Sikh Ramgarhia.
+Soon, however, the Sufis would have to battle the Sikh Ramgarhia Misl.
 However, as Ranjit Singh established the Sikh Empire, they pledged their loyalty and joined his army.
 For their service as commanders, Ranjit Singh returned to them some of the lost territory of their Jagir.

 Ahmad Sirhindi, a renowned and influential Sufi philosopher of the 16th and 17th centuries, was hostile to the Sikhs and celebrated the execution of the fifth Sikh guru, Guru Arjan.
 He wrote a laudatory letter to Shaikh Farid Bukhari (Murtza Khan) with an excerpt quoted [sic] as follows: